 - Tenure – You receive monthly payments for the duration of your time in the home (or your life).

-- Line of credit – You receive a line of credit that you can access funds from as needed.
+- Line of credit – You receive a line of credit to access funds as needed.

-The reverse mortgage gives you access to your home’s equity without having to worry about monthly mortgage payments.
+The reverse mortgage gives you access to your home’s equity without worrying about monthly mortgage payments.
 If you want to keep your income for your current expenses, a reverse mortgage may be just what you need.

 Should you Have a Mortgage in Retirement?